+Common Stock

+Preferred Stock

-Common Stock Preferred Stock Debt Securities Warrants Units
+Debt Securities

+Warrants

+Units

+Subscription Rights

-We may offer and sell, from time to time, in one or more offerings, up to an aggregate of \$750,000,000 of the common stock, preferred stock, debt securities, warrants and units described in this prospectus.
+We may offer and sell, from time to time, in one or more offerings, up to an aggregate of \$1,000,000,000 of the common stock, preferred stock, debt securities, warrants, units and subscription rights described in this prospectus.
 We may offer and sell these securities to or through one or more underwriters, dealers and agents, or directly to purchasers, on a continuous or delayed basis.

 The specific terms of any securities to be offered, and the specific manner in which they may be offered, will be described in one or more supplements to this prospectus.
 This prospectus may not be used to consummate sales of any of these securities unless it is accompanied by a prospectus supplement.
 Before investing, you should carefully read this prospectus and any related prospectus supplement.
+Our common stock is traded on the New York Stock Exchange, or the NYSE, under the symbol "MITT."